joshyorko/gallery/runbooks/runbook-template-action-writer.md

 # Required: A description of what's in the action package.
 description: Interact with MindsDB

-# Required: The version of the action package.
+# Required: The semantic-version of the action package.
 version: 0.0.1

+# Required: The version spec of the action package.
+version-spec: v2

 # Required: A link to where the documentation on the package lives.
 documentation: https://github.com/...